karthikvkreddy/A_Start_to_EKS/Autoscaling/VPA/readme.md

 ```
 Here you can see that the CPU reservation has increased to 587 millicpu, which is over five times the original value.
 The memory has increased to 262,144 Kilobytes, which is around 250 Mebibytes, or five times the original value.
 This pod was under-resourced, and the Vertical Pod Autoscaler corrected our estimate with a much more appropriate value.

-Describe the `helloearth-vpa` resource to view the new recommendation.
+Describe the `helloworld-vpa` resource to view the new recommendation.
 ```
-kubectl describe vpa/helloearth-vpa
+kubectl describe vpa/helloworld-vpa
 ```
 Output:
 ```